CapitainHolmes/Vinyl-E-Commerce-Project/README.md

 Throughout the course of this project I have been commiting every finished functionality, every bug fix and things I thought needed removing, to GitHub using **[Version Control.](https://git-scm.com/book/en/v2/Getting-Started-About-Version-Control)**

+I have used Heroku to host my live finished application for free.
+- My fully deployed App on Heroku can be found **[Here.](https://vinyl-ecommerce.herokuapp.com/)**

 All my commits and the full code for my project can be found on my GitHub Repository which can be found **[Here.](https://github.com/CapitainHolmes/Vinyl-E-Commerce-Project)**

 ## CREDIT